openjs-foundation/cross-project-council/PROJECT_PROGRESSION.md

 - [ ] Publish Project Charter on website or GitHub
 - [ ] Update legal copyright notice on project website and GitHub
 - [ ] Add OpenJS Foundation logo to project website
-- [ ] Add Project logo to OpenJS Foundation website; update PROJECTS.md file
+- [ ] Add Project logo to OpenJS Foundation website
+- [ ] Add Project to this repo's README.md as an Incubating project
 - [ ] List trademarks the project commits to transfer to the OpenJS Foundation following graduation
 - [ ] If project is using crowdfunding platforms, add disclaimer to platforms
 - [ ] Identify individuals from the project to join the CPC